 On Apple devices this storage space is encrypted natively by iOS.
 On Android devices this storage space is segregated from other apps on the device and from the user.
 However, rooting the device may break this Android-enforced protection.
 It is strongly recommended, when using Android devices, that users do not use rooted devices and that they enable hard drive encryption.
 Once the App successfully stores the image remotely (i.e. to the Clarius Cloud) the PHI information is deleted from the device.

 Completed examinations are pushed to Clarius Cloud for long-term storage.
 Patient information are stored and encrypted in the server's database.
+The region of AWS cloud servers that Clarius uses globally are as follows:

-Where clients want to store their PHI on their own servers, they can select the DICOM option.
+When end users want to store their PHI on their own servers, they can select the DICOM option.
 After images are sent through DICOM, security is on the onus of the user.